Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 Real Risks Facing Malaysian F&B Businesses

 The F&B sector is one of Malaysia's largest SME segments, and it comes with liability exposure that many owners underestimate.
-The risks are different depending on whether you run a dine-in restaurant, a cafe, or a cloud kitchen.
+The risks differ depending on whether you run a dine-in restaurant, a cafe, or a cloud kitchen.

 Restaurants and Cafes